Sherwin-Williams: History

 Sherwin-Williams dates from 1866, when Cleveland bookkeeper Henry Sherwin invested in Truman Dunham & Co., a paint distributorship.
 After the partnership dissolved in 1870, he formed Sherwin, Williams, & Co. with Edward Williams and A.T.
 Osborn.
 For its first factory, in 1873 the company acquired a cooperage in Cleveland from Standard Oil.

 Sherwin-Williams was incorporated in Ohio on July 16, 1884, two years after Osborn sold his interest in the company while retaining the retail operations.
 The company grew through acquisitions and expansions in the late 19th and early 20th century.
 In the early 1920s, the company became the largest coatings manufacturer in the U.S.

-Sherwin-Williams experienced a downturn in the 1970s, and Gulf and Western Industries unsuccessfully attempted to take over in that time.
+Sherwin-Williams experienced a downturn in the 1970s, and Gulf and Western Industries unsuccessfully attempted to take over.
 The company recovered by fending off the raid and undergoing a series of acquisitions in the 1980s and 1990s, as well as divesting its non-coatings businesses.
-On July 5, 2011, Sherwin-Williams acquired Leighs Paints based in Bolton UK, a manufacturer of intumescent paints and high performance coatings.
 In 1995, it employed 18,000 people, including 3,200 in Ohio.
 By 2002, the company operated more than 2,500 stores.

+In November 2024, the company was added to the Dow Jones Industrial Average.

 Global headquarters

 In 1930, Sherwin-Williams moved its headquarters to Cleveland's Midland Building, where it would stay for over 75 years.

 In September 2019, the company announced that it would move its headquarters to a larger site, and in February 2020, confirmed it would remain in the Cleveland area.
 That month, the company also began work on a new R&D center in Brecksville, OH.
-The new headquarters's location was clarified in March 2020, with the company committing to constructing a new building complex, also in Downtown Cleveland, expected to open in 2023.
+The new headquarters's location was clarified in March 2020, with the company committing to constructing a new building complex, also in Downtown Cleveland.
+The downtown HQ was originally projected to open in 2023, but a construction pause due to the COVID-19 pandemic delayed the projected opening until 2024.
+The company is investing $600 million (US) in its new facilities, providing working space for 3,500 employees.